| Information

 you own your home?
 Do you own it but

+also carry a mortgage?
 Do you hope to leave your family

 home to a family member someday?